tgnemecek/core-website/src/collections/pages/coaching.md

 explanation:
   text: >-
     Change your life and work for good!
-Let us be your EXPERT PARTNER to guide you quickly through difficult transitions and give you pragmatic tools to remove obstacles in your way.
+Let us be your EXPERT PARTNER to guide you quickly through difficult transitions and give you real-life feedback and pragmatic tools to remove obstacles in your way.

     FOR FREE: 1) [Individualized assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest strength and liability for transitions; 2) Career Compass Report; 3) Instructional videos.